 Years ago there was a project named "Projeto Pontos Culminantes do Brasil", back in 2001.
 In part it was good because they redid the measurement for all the brazilian high summits between 2004 and 2005 when the project was finished, but something went wrong here.
 It was released as new info that Caparao National Park holds “new peaks”.
 In my opinion that was a bad joke.
 In fact when you read something like this you think "what the hell, did they found a new mountain out of the blue or an earthquake formed a new one?"

 Naturally it’s considered mountain an elevation that separates by another one by a valley, a natural flaw of the terrain.
-This flaw has to be at least 300m deep so the next one, even smaller, can be considered as a mountain.
+This flaw has to be at least 300m deep so the next one (this is a brazilian rule dictated by IBGE - Brazilian Institute of Geography and Statistics - I believe each country has a similar thing with different rules), even smaller, can be considered as a mountain.
 There is other solution, there has to be a considerable distance between the summits, let's say 1,5kms (around 1 mile).
-We all know about this here and it's called proeminence.
+We all know about this here and it's called prominence.
 The image shows that quite nicely.
-The highest point of the massif is point C, and the second highest is point A. If the proeminence of point B is higher then 300 meters, so it is a mountain, if not, it isn't.
+The highest point of the massif is point C, and the second highest is point A. If the prominence of point B is higher then 300 meters, so it is a mountain, if not, it isn't.
 Hold on to this.

 Calm down, not over yet.
 They did it again!
 Right beside Calçado Peak, there is another small elevation that rises around 40 meters or so again, and they named “Pico N° 2” (number 2 peak – I guess the guy ran out of stupid names ah?).
 This one is just 210 meters from the last one, Calçado Peak.
 Sorry, this is NOT a mountain!!!

-The crest goes on...and after 1,3 kms more (more or less), the beautiful Cristal Peak points out to the sky, gorgeous mountain.
+The ridge goes on...and after 1,3 kms more (more or less), the beautiful Cristal Peak points out to the sky, gorgeous mountain.
 This is in fact a mountain.

 So, maybe some people can question why I didn’t put them here or why I didn’t listed them on my page as some of the highest brazilian summits.
 Well, not mountains, simple as that.

-Several fresh new mountaineers believe in the measurement and say that it is right, that there is Pico n°2, Calçado Peak and Calçado Mirim Peak, but every single mountaineer that understands those questions doesn't accept the idea.
+Several fresh new mountaineers believe in the measurement and say that it's right, that there is Pico n°2, Calçado Peak and Calçado Mirim Peak, but every single mountaineer that understands those questions doesn't accept the idea.
 Hell, IBGE itself doesn't accepted it!
-No, these so called "new mountains" are not mountains at all.
+No, according to brazilian rules these so called "new mountains" are not mountains at all.
 Period.

 The park attracts many tourists, hikers and climbers, especially during the winter holidays.
 Tourists come mainly in search of cold weather, and to reach the summit of Bandeira Peak on account of his known views of the sunrise on the summit of the mountain, or at Crystal Peak.
 There are also those who come in search of tranquility and just sleep at the moderate altitude of Brazil, looking for fresh and clean air.
 The cities have unspoiled landscapes of both sides.
 Untouched by man so far.